murthylab/fly-vr/DESIGN.md

 At a high level a virtual reality is the ability to deliver stimuli to an observer and measure its response.
 Audio stimuli are delivered to the fly using a speaker.
-Visual stimuli are shown on a projection screen, and optogenetic stimuli are delivered by laser activation.
+Visual stimuli are shown on a projection screen, and optogenetic stimuli are delivered by laser activation (using a DAQ).
 The response is the behaviour of the fly (its walking movement on a tracked sphere) and its neural activity (measured using an external 2P microscope).

 Open-loop experiments are broadly; the delivery of stimuli independent of the measured response of the fly.
 Closed-loop experiments are broadly; the delivery of stimuli dependent upon, or in response to, behaviour of the